AdaLogics/paper-analyser/README.md

 For convenience we maintain a list of links to software analysis papers focused on software security in our sister repository [here](https://github.com/AdaLogics/software-security-paper-list)

-As an example of doing analysis on several Fuzzing papers, you can use the following commands:
+As an example of doing analysis on many papers, look at the eplanation here [large_example.md](/docs/larger_example.md)

 ```
 cd paper-analyzer